ShaneFerns25/CountryExplorer/README.md

 > run 'npm t' or 'npm test' command in the terminal to run all the tests.

+> [!IMPORTANT]
+> It is necessary to have the server running to be able to run backend tests.

 ## Documentation
 - [Node](https://nodejs.org/en/docs)
 - [React](https://react.dev/learn)